Introducing Ruta Negra Italia.

 2 weeks of climbing the hardest climbs in the Italian Alps.

-We’re proud to announce a wicked new trip concept that will test the most hardcore cyclists.
+An amazing trip concept that will test the most hardcore cyclists.
 La Ruta Negra is a 15 day cycling challenge whose goal is to conquer as many HC climbs as possible.

 The Ruta Negra Italia follows a spectacular, masterfully-designed route that will tackle the toughest peaks in the Italian Alps, including Stelvio, Mortirolo, Gavia, Zoncolan, Monte Grappa, Finestre and many more.
 This will certainly be the most challenging 2 weeks you’ve ever spent on a bike.